 University of Advancing Technology's (UAT's) Office of Financial Aid is committed to helping students through the entire financial aid process and assisting students in developing a financial plan that best suits their family's needs.
-The University has Financial Aid Administrators and School Certifiying Officials that assit students in certifying their Veterans Education Benefits and applying for the following federal Title IV student aid programs: Pell Grant, Supplemental Educational Opportunity Grant, Work Study, Direct Subsidized and Unsubsidized Loans (for students) and PLUS Loans (for parents).
+The University has Financial Aid Administrators and School Certifying Officials that assist students in certifying their Veterans education benefits and applying for the following federal Title IV student aid programs: Pell Grants, Supplemental Educational Opportunity Grants, Work Study, Direct Subsidized and Unsubsidized Loans (for students) and PLUS Loans (for parents).
 The University also works with private loan lenders to assist students in meeting their educational expenses.

-Questions concerning financial assistance programs, consumer information and requests for financial aid forms may be addressed to the Office of Financial Aid by calling (480) 351-7857 or (800) 658-5744, or emailing FA@uat.edu.
-Financial aid forms and related information are also available at uat.edu/fa.
+Questions concerning financial assistance programs, consumer information and requests for financial aid forms may be addressed to the Office of Financial Aid by calling 480.351.7857 or 800.658.5744, or emailing fa@uat.edu.
+Financial aid forms and related information are also available at www.uat.edu/fa.